mirageglobe/butlerfox/README.md

 ```

 to uninstall, remove the ".fox" folder from your user directory

 ```
 rm -fr ~/.fox
 ```

-to manually uninstall (legacy files), you may need to remove the following
+if you have installed pre 2016 versions of fox (legacy version), you may optionally to remove the following files:

 ```
 rm /usr/local/bin/samurai;
 rm /usr/local/bin/samurai-mac.py;